 While most countries, including the United States, signed the 1971 Convention on Psychotropic Substances, a United Nations Treaty, that includes the decree:

 The Commentary on the Convention on Psychotropic Substances notes that while many plant-derived chemicals are controlled by the treaty, the plants themselves are not [emphasis added].

 Yet, in most cases, countries maintain the right to have their national drug enforcement laws take priority over treaty agreements.

-At the moment, in the United States, it is legal to buy and possess some of the unprocessed plant materials that make up ayahuasca.
-It becomes illegal when you extract the DMT from the plants.
+At the moment, in the United States, it is legal to buy and possess some of the unprocessed plant materials that make up ayahuasca – but it can become illegal when you extract the DMT from the plants.
 DMT is currently a Schedule 1 controlled substance.
-Anyone that has read any current scientific journal on DMT and the benefits of using DMT know that this substance is not addictive and it has several medicinal properties.
-That means that DMT like many other psychedelic substances does not fit the criteria to be on the Schedule 1 list of controlled substances.
+However, some US cities and the state of Oregon have decriminalized entheogenic plants, including ayahuasca.
+Read more about US decriminalization here.

 In his book DMT: The Spirit Molecule, Dr. Rick Strassman M.D. talks about how he believes that the source of human DMT is from the “Mysterious pineal gland.”